jhades/ng2-minimal/README.md

     npm install
     npm start

+# Problems installing ?

+npm installations sometimes fail.
+Its better in general to upgrade your npm to version 3, specially if running on a windows box.
+This will avoid problems with long paths.
+If you are having generic npm installation problems, try the following:

+    rm -rf node_modules
+    npm cache clean
+    npm install
+    npm start

-Open a browser at the following url:
+After the installation is successful, open a browser at the following url:

     http://localhost:8080